Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 To have a Corporation in Tennessee, a Tennessee Registered Agent must be identified to act as a central point of contact to receive legal documents, tax notices, summons, subpoenas, etc., on behalf of the Corporation.
 This can either be a resident of Tennessee or a commercial registered agent service.

 You can act as the Corporation’s Registered Agent in North Dakota, and you are not required to pay for a registered agent.
-The requirements to be a Registered Agent include generally being present at the registered address during normal business hours and having a physical street address in the state.
+The requirements to be a Registered Agent include someone generally being present at a registered address during normal business hours.
 A PO Box is not allowed.

-Related: Do I Need a Registered Agent in Tennessee?
+Related: Do I Need To Hire A Registered Agent In Tennessee?

 Step 3: File the Tennessee Corporate Charter